hacks-guide/Guide_Wii/docs/ro_RO/modmii.md

 ::: warning

-This Program does NOT come with a warranty, so you are responsible for any potential damage done to your console.
+This program does not come with a warranty.
+You are responsible for any potential damage done to your console.

 :::

 ::: warning

-Some Features may be limited for the Wii mini on ModMii.
+Some features may be limited for the Wii mini on ModMii.

 :::

-ModMii is an all-in-one Wii and Wii U hacking tool for Windows created by XFlak that has various helpful tools for modding.
-Aceasta poate îndeplini următoarele obiective:
+ModMii is an all-in-one Wii and Wii U hacking tool for Windows created by XFlak.
+It has many use-cases, including:

-- Hacking consola pentru prima dată sau re-hack-urează
-- Verifică și actualizează softmod-urile ne-actualizate
+- Modding your console for the first time, or re-modding it
+- Checking for and updating outdated softmods
-- Repară problema "cu sus în jos" pentru Homebrew Channel
+- Fixing upside-down Homebrew Channel problems
-- Rulează homebrew fără a face modificări la NAND-ul Wii-ului
+- Running homebrew without making any changes to your Wii's NAND
-- Descarcă homebrew
+- Downloading homebrew
-- Și mai multe!

 ## Prezentare ModMii

-Există două moduri diferite de a folosi ModMii.
-Există ModMii Classic, care folosește o interfață a liniei de comandă, dar are toate caracteristicile disponibile pentru program.
-Skin ModMii are o interfață grafică de utilizator (GUI), pe de altă parte, dar are mai puține opțiuni disponibile utilizatorului.
+There are two different ways to use ModMii: ModMii Classic, a fully-featured command line interface, and ModMii Skin, a GUI with fewer features.
 If you're looking to simply mod your console for the first time, ModMii Skin should suffice.
-Otherwise, we recommend using ModMii Classic where possible.
+Otherwise, ModMii Classic is recommended.

-The chart below will help you determine what can be done in either interface.

 | Tools                                          | ModMii Classic | ModMii Skin |
 | ---------------------------------------------- | -------------- | ----------- |